gohugoio/hugo/content/en/hugo-modules/configuration.md

 : A optional Glob pattern matching module paths to skip when vendoring, e.g. "github.com/**"

 vendorClosest {{< new-in "0.81.0" >}}
 : When enabled, we will pick the vendored module closest to the module using it.
-The default behaviour is to pick the first.
+The default behavior is to pick the first.
 Note that there can still be only one dependency of a given module path, so once it is in use it cannot be redefined.

 proxy
 : Defines the proxy server to use to download remote modules.
 Default is `direct`, which means "git clone" and similar.